Capitalist propaganda: Idealization of social mobility under capitalism

-Portray non-capitalist ideologies negatively
+Portraying non-capitalist ideologies negatively

 Capitalist propaganda commonly adopts the technique of portraying non-capitalist ideologies negatively.
 Scholars have identified that capitalist propaganda in Western countries most commonly takes the form of anti-communist or anti-socialist propaganda.
 Political journalist Anthony Westell identifies a "relentless [campaign of] anti-socialist propaganda by capitalists who feared for their own wealth and power and, conveniently, controlled most of the mass media" in capitalist countries.
-Czech politician Jiří Hájek described how "socialism is involved in a perpetual war of defence against a capitalist propaganda which operates by means of a well-tried, traditional, psychologically proven system of false myths."

-Portray non-capitalist countries negatively
+Portraying non-capitalist countries negatively

 On the Soviet Union

 Following the October Revolution in the Soviet Union, capitalist propaganda was used throughout the United States, Canada, the United Kingdom, and other countries to portray the country and leaders of the revolution negatively to the people.
 Scholars have identified that this was done largely out of fear that the revolution would inspire similar uprisings in their own countries.

-Mike Pell in S. S. Utah, a book banned in 1934, succinctly described capitalist propaganda as follows: "When Camels advertise their cigarettes, that's propaganda to get you to smoke Camels.
-When you go to the movies in the States and see the gobs having a hell of a good time, that's propaganda to get you to join the Navy.
-When you read the capitalist press telling you how rotten the Soviet Union is, that's capitalist propaganda to steam you up against the Soviet Union.
-Get the point?"

-In Canada, Tim Buck identified how the Canadian elite used capitalist propaganda in the wake of the October Revolution to portray the Soviet Union negatively to the Canadian people.
-Buck writes that "the capitalist press distorted the meaning of the nationalization of banks and industries and referred to those great democratic reforms as 'the work of criminals.'"
-Buck writes how "many workers and farmers were influenced but many among them were shocked by the rabid anti-Soviet propaganda in sermons that they listened to in church."
-For example, one Roman Catholic bishop portrayed Vladimir Lenin as a "physical personification of the devil," which was reported on as if it were fact in newspapers.
-Buck describes how Lenin was also portrayed by the Canadian elite as an agent of the German Empire: "capitalist propaganda was directed very largely at confusing and intimidating people by the lying pretense that Lenin was 'a German agent' whose purpose was to deliver Russia into the hands of the German imperialists."
-For instance, the Toronto Telegram reported that "the Red Flag of the Russian Revolution is prostituted into service as the ensign of German tyranny."
-The Canadian Tory and federal government also implemented measures to suppress workers organizations, freedom of association, and freedom of speech.
+In Canada, the general secretary of the Communist Party of Canada, Tim Buck, claimed that the Canadian elite used capitalist propaganda in the wake of the October Revolution to portray the Soviet Union negatively to the Canadian people.
+Buck wrote that "the capitalist press distorted the meaning of the nationalization of banks and industries and referred to those great democratic reforms as 'the work of criminals.'"
+Buck describes how Lenin was also portrayed by the Canadian elite as an agent of the German Empire: "capitalist propaganda was directed very largely at confusing and intimidating people by the lying pretense that Lenin was 'a German agent' whose purpose was to deliver Russia into the hands of the German imperialists.".